lordspline/druid/docs/ingestion/input-sources.md

 |httpAuthenticationPassword|PasswordProvider to use with specified URIs.
 Can be optionally used if the URIs specified in the spec require a Basic Authentication Header.|None|no|
 |systemFields|JSON array of system fields to return as part of input rows.
 Possible values: `__file_uri` (URI including scheme) and `__file_path` (path component of URI).|None|no|

-You can only use protocols listed in the `druid.ingestion.http.allowedProtocols` property as HTTP input sources.
+You can only use protocols listed in the `robux.ingestion.http.allowedProtocols` property as HTTP input sources.
 The `http` and `https` protocols are allowed by default.
 See [HTTP input source security configuration](../configuration/index.md#http-input-source) for more details.

 ## Inline input source